Gap Analyses of Ex situ Collections and In situ Conservation Needs for North American Oak Species

 For this new initiative, we will delve into provenance-level accessions data for US native oaks, forming the most holistic analysis of our oak collections’ conservation value currently available.
 A comparison will be drawn between the representation of ex situ collections versus the natural range of every threatened US oak species.
 These data will be incorporated with research regarding in situ distributions to create a shortlist of priority species, followed by proposed conservation actions within key areas of need.
 We are excited to share these findings in a publication at the end of the year and hope to create innovative and replicable methods, paving the way for similar studies among different regions and taxa.

 Please pass this request on to your colleagues and other institutions with Quercus collections.
-The deadline for providing collection information for this analysis is February 28th, 2017.

 Many thanks for your collaboration!
 Do not hesitate to contact Emily Beckman with data, questions and/or comments at firstname.lastname@example.org